aponysus/redress/docs/blog/why-redress.md

-# Why Naive Retry Logic Fails (and How Reflexio Tries to Fix It)
+# Why Naive Retry Logic Fails (and How Redress Tries to Fix It)

 Most of the time, retry logic gets added at the last minute: